Argiope aurantia: Habitat

 Yellow garden spiders often build webs in areas adjacent to open sunny fields where they stay concealed and protected from the wind.
 The spider can also be found along the eaves of houses and outbuildings or in any tall vegetation where they can securely stretch a web.

 Female Argiope aurantia spiders tend to be somewhat local, often staying in one place throughout much of their lifetime.

 The web of the yellow garden spider is distinctive: a circular shape up to 2 feet (60 cm) in diameter, with a dense zigzag of silk, known as a stabilimentum, in the center.
 The purpose of the stabilimentum is disputed.
 It is possible that it acts as camouflage for the spider lurking in the web's center, but it may also attract insect prey, or even warn birds of the presence of the otherwise difficult-to-see web.
 Only those spiders that are active during the day construct stabilimenta in their webs.

 To construct the web, several radial lines are stretched among four or five anchor points that can be more than three feet apart.
 The radial lines meet at a central point.
 The spider makes a frame with several more radial lines and then fills the center with a spiral of silk, leaving a 7.9–9.5 mm gap between the spiral rings, starting with the innermost ring and moving outward in a clockwise motion.
 To ensure that the web is taut, the spider bends the radial lines slightly together while applying the silk spiral.
 The female builds a substantially larger web than the male's small zigzag web, often found nearby.
 The spider occupies the center of the web, usually facing straight down, waiting for prey to become ensnared in it.
 If disturbed by a possible predator, she may drop from the web and hide on the ground nearby.
-The web normally remains in one location for the entire summer, but spiders can change locations usually early in the season, perhaps to find better protection or better hunting.
+The web normally remains in one location for the entire summer, but spiders can change locations, usually early in the season, perhaps to find better protection or better hunting.

 The yellow garden spider can oscillate her web vigorously while she remains firmly attached in the center.
-This action might prevent predators like wasps and birds from drawing a good bead, and also to fully entangle an insect before it cuts itself loose.
+This action might prevent predators like wasps and birds from drawing a good bead, and also fully entangles an insect before it cuts itself loose.

 However, in a case observed in Georgia, Davis witnessed a Vespa crabro fly into the spider's web and get tangled up.
-Upon looking closer it was found that V. crabro was actually cutting free prey that had been caught in the A. aurantia web.
+Upon looking closer, it was found that V. crabro was actually cutting free prey that had been caught in the A. aurantia web.
 In this case, A. aurantia did not interfere or fight with the European hornet, probably because it dropped from the web and hid nearby.

 The yellow garden spider does not live in very dense location clusters like other orb spiders such as the golden orb web spider.
-The yellow garden spider keeps a clean orderly web in comparison to the cluttered series of webs built and abandoned by groups of golden orb spiders.
+The yellow garden spider keeps a clean, orderly web in comparison to the cluttered series of webs built and abandoned by groups of golden orb spiders.